arturoalcibia/arturoalcibia.github.io/_projects/2020-09-15-maya-api-crowd-system.md

 ---
 layout: post
-title: Maya | Custom crowd system
+title: Maya - Custom crowd system
-sequence: crowdsMaya
-part:
+img: /assets/project/crowd.jpg
-tags: [Maya, c++]
+tag: [Maya, c++]
-author: Arturo Alcibia
-comments : True
-icon: assets/project/crowd.jpg
 ---
 This node is a basic crowd system for taking 'agents' from point A to point B while dodging other agents and mesh obstacles (walls, non-walkable areas, etc.)